jyoti9705/functionalProgramming/functionalInterface/README.md

 16. Stream API() : map
     1. map is used to convert from one form to another

 17. Stream API() : flatmap
     1. transforms from one form of same type to another
     2. Used in Context where each element in stream represent multiple elements
         1. Stream<List>
         2. Stream<Arrays>

 18. StreamAPI() : Distinct , Count ,Sorted
     1. Distinct
         1. Returns stream with unique elements
     2. Count
         1. Returns Long with total no of elements in the Stream
     3. Sorted
         1. Sort the elements in the stream

-19.
+19. Sorting can also be done using comparator we will have to pass attribute name using which we want to compare in Comparator.comparing

+20. .reversed is used to reverse the results of comparison

+21. Stream API() : filter
+    1. Filter is used to ignore specific datasets and only get data sets on which we want to iterate

+22. Stream API() : reduce
+    1. Reduce is a terminal operation
+    2. To reduce contents of a stream into a single value
+    3. Binary inputs
+    4. We can also perform max and min using reduce function
+    5. It is always safe to use optional when input can be empty or null array

+23. Stream API : limit and Skip
+    1. Limit
+        1. Limits the n of elements to be processed in the stream
+    2. Skip
+        1. Skips n of elements from the list processing

+24. Streams API : anyMatch , allMatch , noneMatch
+    1. All the three take predicate as input and return Boolean as output
+    2. AnyMatch
+        1. Returns true if any element matches the predicate
+    3. AllMatch
+        1. Returns true if all elements matches the predicate
+    4. NoneMatch
+        1. Returns true if none of the elements matches the predicate

+25. Streams API : findFirst , findAny
+    1. Returns elements that matches the criteria
+    2. Return type of both the functions are optional
+    3. findFirst
+        1. Returns first element that matches the criteria
+    4. findAny
+        1. Returns first element that matches the criteria

+26. Short-circuiting Functions
+    1. limit()
+    2. findFirst()
+    3. findAny()
+    4. allMatch()
+    5. anyMATCH()
+    6. noneMatch()
+    7. All of these functions do not iterate the whole stream to evaluate the result

+27. Streams API : Factory Methods
+    1. Of()
+       1. Creates stream of certain values passed to this method
+    2. iterate and generate are used to create infinite streams